 - a farmer grows a plant

-- a company buys the plant to extract the essential oils (this is company is commonly called a broker)
+- a company buys the plant to extract the essential oils (this company is commonly called a broker)

 - the broker then sells the essential oils to a distributor who puts a label on it

-Without testing there is no way to know if the broker has adulterated the oil to increase the quantity.
+Without testing, there is no way to know if the broker has adulterated the oil to increase the quantity.
 A company may have a product that they don’t adulterate, but unless they are part of the extraction, there is no way for them to be sure without proper testing. doTerra buys directly from the farmers and then employs locals to extract the oils, cutting out the broker completely.
 They also use eight different testing methods before bottling to be sure the essential oils are completely pure and unadulterated.
-To help maintain transparency, doTerra gives every bottle a unique identifier which you can use to verify the testing of your essential oil at Source to You.
+To help maintain transparency, doTerra gives every bottle a unique identifier that you can use to verify the testing of your essential oil at Source to You.